-Arkansas has no Superfund sites in which asbestos is listed as an official contaminant, but the toxic mineral can still be found in areas that pose a risk to residents.
+Arkansas has no Superfund sites in which asbestos is listed as an official contaminant.
+The toxic mineral can still be found in areas that pose a risk to residents.
 Arkansas was one of many states that received tainted vermiculite from Libby, Montana.
 The vast majority of this vermiculite went to North Little Rock.
 The remaining shipments went to other Arkansas cities like Nashville, Hope, Pine Bluff and Little Rock.

-Although Arkansas is not generally associated with widespread asbestos exposure, the state does contain certain jobsites where the toxic material was present.
-Employees and visitors of these locations should take caution and consider seeking medical attention if exposure occurred.
+Arkansas is not generally associated with widespread asbestos exposure.
+The state does contain certain job sites where the toxic material was present.
+Employees and visitors of these locations should take caution.
+Consider seeking medical attention if exposure occurred.

 Buildings in and near Fort Chaffee, Arkansas, were identified as containing asbestos and were demolished.
-According to a 2011 review by the U.S. Environmental Protection Agency (EPA), asbestos was known to be contained within the buildings that were destroyed.
-But through a series of improper decisions, the EPA allowed the Fort Chaffee building to be demolished using a new and unproven control method that had not been properly tested and approved by the agency.
+According to a 2011 review by the U.S. Environmental Protection Agency (EPA), asbestos was known to be contained within destroyed buildings.
+Through several improper decisions, the EPA allowed the Fort Chaffee building to be demolished.
+The control method was new and had not been tested and approved by the agency.

-In December of 2011, officials from the EPA met with residents of the North Little Rock community to discuss possible exposures that occurred at a former vermiculite processing facility.
-EPA officials confirmed that contamination was present on the site and that further testing would be required to confirm more details.
-The vermiculite plant that previously existed in North Little Rock may have contained asbestos from Montana’s Libby Mine, which was considered much more toxic than other types of asbestos.
+In December 2011, officials from the EPA met with residents of the North Little Rock community.
+They discussed possible exposures that occurred at a former vermiculite processing facility.
+EPA officials confirmed that contamination was present on the site.
+Further testing would be required to confirm more details.
+The vermiculite plant that previously existed in North Little Rock may have contained asbestos from Montana’s Libby Mine.
+This type was considered much more toxic than other types of asbestos.